Our vision for the future of mental health care

 Val Thomas, DPsych, FHEA

 Val Thomas is a UK-based psychotherapist, writer, and formerly a counsellor educator.
 Recently, she has focused on drawing attention to the encroachments of Critical Social Justice on the therapy field.
-She co-founded the online platform Critical Therapy Antidote and recently edited a book of essays, “Cynical Therapies: Perspectives on the Antitherapeutic nature of Critical Social Justice.”
-She has also published two other books “Using Mental Imagery in Counselling and Psychotherapy” and “Using Mental Imagery to Enhance Creative and Work-Related processes.”
+She co-founded the online platform Critical Therapy Antidote and recently edited a book of essays, “Cynical Therapies: Perspectives on the Antitherapeutic Nature of Critical Social Justice.”
+She has also published two other books “Using Mental Imagery in Counselling and Psychotherapy” and “Using Mental Imagery to Enhance Creative and Work-Related Processes.”